Hypernova: Collapsar model

-A star with a core mass slightly below this level — in the range of — will undergo a supernova explosion, but so much of the ejected mass falls back onto the core remnant that it still collapses into a black hole.
+A star with a core mass slightly below this level—in the range of —will undergo a supernova explosion, but so much of the ejected mass falls back onto the core remnant that it still collapses into a black hole.
 If such a star is rotating slowly, then it will produce a faint supernova, but if the star is rotating quickly enough, then the fallback to the black hole will produce relativistic jets.
-The energy that these jets transfer into the ejected shell renders the visible outburst substantially more luminous than a standard supernova.
+Those powerful jets plough through stellar material creating strong shock waves, with the vigorous winds of newly-formed 56Ni blowing off the accretion disk, detonating the hypernova explosion.
+The ejected radioactive decay of 56Ni renders the visible outburst substantially more luminous than a standard supernova.
 The jets also beam high energy particles and gamma rays directly outward and thereby produce x-ray or gamma-ray bursts; the jets can last for several seconds or longer and correspond to long-duration gamma-ray bursts, but they do not appear to explain short-duration gamma-ray bursts.

 Binary models

 The mechanism for producing the stripped progenitor, a carbon-oxygen star lacking any significant hydrogen or helium, of type Ic supernovae was once thought to be an extremely evolved massive star, for example a type WO Wolf-Rayet star whose dense stellar wind expelled all its outer layers.
 Observations have failed to detect any such progenitors.
 It is still not conclusively shown that the progenitors are actually a different type of object, but several cases suggest that lower-mass "helium giants" are the progenitors.
 These stars are not sufficiently massive to expel their envelopes simply by stellar winds, and they would be stripped by mass transfer to a binary companion.
 Helium giants are increasingly favoured as the progenitors of type Ib supernovae, but the progenitors of type Ic supernovae is still uncertain.

 One proposed mechanism for producing gamma-ray bursts is induced gravitational collapse, where a neutron star is triggered to collapse into a black hole by the core collapse of a close companion consisting of a stripped carbon-oxygen core.
 The induced neutron star collapse allows for the formation of jets and high-energy ejecta that have been difficult to model from a single star.